plotly/plotly.github.io/_posts/basic/2016-07-01-how-to-make-a-scatter-plot.md

  - title: Create a Chart
    sub-steps:
-    - copy: "After adding data, go to 'Structure' on the left-hand side, then 'Traces'.
-Choose 'Scatter' under 'Simple' chart type."
+    - copy: "After adding data, go to the 'Traces' section under the 'Structure' menu on the left-hand side.
+Choose the 'Type' of trace, then choose 'Scatter' under 'Simple' chart type."
       img: "![Choose chart main](../static/images/line-graph-and-scatter-plot-with-excel/scatter-choose-chart.png)"
     - copy: "Next, select 'X' and 'Y' values from the dropdown menus.
 This will create a raw scatter trace, as seen below."
       img: "![Adding x and y axis](../static/images/line-graph-and-scatter-plot-with-excel/scatter-import-data.png)"

  - title: Style a Chart
    sub-steps:
-    - copy: "You can choose your colors, text position, or typeface.
-Click on the 'Style' menu on the left-hand side to play around with the style of your plot."
+    - copy: "'Style' allows to modify colors and size of the markers for the traces, add text annotations, shapes, embed images and many more.
+To play around with the style of your chart click on 'Style' menu on the left-hand side."
-    - copy: "To change the colors, go to the 'Traces' section under the 'Style' menu."
+    - copy: "To change the marker properties of the traces, go to the 'Traces' section under the 'Style' menu."
       img: "![Colour main](../static/images/line-graph-and-scatter-plot-with-excel/scatter-colour-panel.gif)"
     - copy: "To set the plot title, go to the 'General' section under the 'Style' menu and type in the plot title within the textbox provided under 'Title'."
       img: "![Plot Title](../static/images/line-graph-and-scatter-plot-with-excel/scatter-title.png)"